hey2022/tls-xb/README.md

 ## Configuration

-Create a config.toml file containing `name` and `password` key/value pairs.
+Create config.toml in the project root containing `name` and `password` key/value pairs.

 For example: